Service, not work. That’s what she does. She’s a public ally, a hope giver. Dianne Barber.

 Hopelessness lends itself to not thinking, to not caring.
 Dianne, in her work at Sabathani Community Center seeks to give kids hope and a sense of direction.
 She says that trust provides a base for encouraging a sense of hope.

 Which brings us to happiness.
-For Dianne, happiness is living out her values- in understanding her self-worth (having self-respect), giving people a sense of hope, and possessing integrity and honest.
+For Dianne, happiness is living out her values- in understanding her self-worth (having self-respect), giving people a sense of hope, and possessing integrity and honesty.